sfigg/commercialization-public/service/iot/managing-iot-device-update.md

 Device Management Policy can be set using either the Windows Imaging and Configuration Designer (ICD) tool or a mobile device management (MDM) service.
 See [Mobile Device Management](https://docs.microsoft.com/windows/client-management/mdm/index) for more detail about device management protocols.

-The Windows Imaging and Configuration Designer (ICD) tool creates a provisioning package that can be included in the image.
-See [add provisioning package](https://docs.microsoft.com/windows-hardware/manufacture/iot/add-a-provisioning-package-to-an-image) for the detailed steps.
+The Windows Imaging and Configuration Designer (ICD) tool creates a provisioning package that can be included in the image either at imaging time or runtime.
+For adding the provisioning package at imaging time, see [add provisioning package](https://docs.microsoft.com/windows-hardware/manufacture/iot/add-a-provisioning-package-to-an-image).
+For adding the provisioning package to the device at runtime, follow the steps given below
+* Connect to the device ([using SSH](https://docs.microsoft.com/windows/iot-core/connect-your-device/ssh) or [using Powershell](https://docs.microsoft.com/windows/iot-core/connect-your-device/powershell))
+* Copy the `<filename>.ppkg` file to the directory `C:\Windows\Provisioning\Packages` on the device
+* Reboot the device.
+On the next boot, the ppkg will be processed and the settings will be applied to the device.

 ### AllowAutoUpdate to turn updates on or off